 One of the reasons solar and other sources of renewable power have not made much headway in the United States has been our historically low power prices.
 The United States covers an enormous area, and in that land mass reside some of the world’s largest natural resource reserves.

 Not so for the United Kingdom.
 With an area of roughly 94,500 square miles versus the United States at 3,719,000 square miles, the UK is only about one-third the size of the US.
 England and its environs have some fossil fuel reserves, but they are smaller and harder to withdraw.

 Because of these and other factors, electricity in the UK costs much more than in the United States.
 US power costs an average of just over $9.53 per kilowatt hour, and in the United Kingdom it’s more like $13.00 per kilowatt hour.
-While solar power is still more expensive that electricity generated from fossil fuels in both locations, it’s much closer to the norm in the UK.The cost of natural gas have sparked significant interest and options for consumers and businesses to source the lowest gas and electricity prices they can.
+While solar power is still more expensive that electricity generated from fossil fuels in both locations, it’s much closer to the norm in the UK.The cost of natural gas have sparked significant interest and options for consumers and businesses to source and compare business electricity rates.

 The UK also has some very densely-populated cities, and the clean-air benefits from solar electricity generation will pay off for generations to come.
 Anyone who has seen the centuries of pollution in cities like London and Edinburgh will quickly realize that the ancillary benefits to solar power may well be worth their weight in gold.
 Or oil.

 With energy prices already much higher than in the United States and expected to rise, the benefits of investing now in renewable energy for the future is abundantly clear.